On unified preserving properties of kinetic schemes: Definition of Unified Preserving (UP) Property

 \section{Definition of Unified Preserving (UP) Property}

-A numerical scheme for the kinetic equation \eqref{eq:nonDimensional-BGK}, denoted by $P_h^{\epsilon}$, gives an approximate distribution function $f_h$, depending on the cell size $\Delta x$ and time step $\Delta t$, i.e., $f_h=f_h(\x, \bxi, t;\Delta x, \Delta t)$.
-Here $h=(\Delta x, \Delta t)$ denotes the discrete space.
-Therefore, it is expected that the asymptotic behavior of $P_h^{\epsilon}$ depends not only on the kinetic and hydrodynamics scales, but also on the numerical scale $h$ (or $\Delta \hx$ and $\Delta \hht$ in dimensional form).
+A numerical scheme for the kinetic equation \eqref{eq:nonDimensional-BGK}, denoted by $P_h^{\epsilon}$, gives an approximate distribution function $f_h$, depending on the cell size $\Delta x$ and time step $\Delta t$, i.e., $f_h=f_h(\epsilon; \x, \bxi, t;\Delta x, \Delta t)$.
+Therefore, it is expected that the asymptotic behavior of $P_h^{\epsilon}$ depends not only on the kinetic and hydrodynamics scales, but also on the numerical scale $h=(\Delta x, \Delta t)$ (or $\Delta \hx$ and $\Delta \hht$ in dimensional form).
 It is noted that we concentrate here on the time and space discretizations while the velocity discretization is not considered in this work.
-Furthermore, we assume that the cell size and time step are adequate to resolve the flow physics at the hydrodynamic scale.
+Furthermore, we assume that the cell size and time step are adequate to resolve the flow physics at the hydrodynamic scale, similar to many Navier-Stokes solvers.

 In order to assess the asymptotic property of $P_h^{\epsilon}$ at small $\epsilon$ on the hydrodynamic scale, we can again apply the Chapman-Enskog expansion to $f_h$,

 Then we compare the expansion coefficients $f_h^{(k)}$ with those of the original distribution function $f(\x, \bxi, t)$ given by Eq. \eqref{eq:fCE}.
 The comparison leads to the definition of {\it unified preserving} property of the kinetic scheme $P_h^{\epsilon}$.